rrichc/rrichc/README.md

 My interests primarily lie in mobile and enterprise app development, however I am open to all new experiences!

-**I am also looking for a September 2021 co-op position (Vancouver or Edmonton Region)!
+**I am also looking for a September 2022 co-op position (Vancouver, Edmonton, Toronto Region)!
 Feel free to contact me through my email on the sidebar or [LinkedIn](https://www.linkedin.com/in/richard-c-chen/) if you would like to learn more.**

 ### Languages and Frameworks
 - Java, Dart, C++, JavaScript, Python